i-foster/3813_Assignment/README.md

 Data structures:
 Data structures for all major items in this app

-Users: Users are structured with the following data storage design.: any items with a star are not editable by a user. users are stored in a object or array of objects and are of mixed typing.
+Users: Users are structured with the following data storage design.: any items with a star are not editable by a user.
+Users are stored in a object or array of objects and are of mixed typing.
     username: string.
     * id: unique user number/integar.
     birthdate: data stored as a string.